 Income tax in South Africa is collected by the South African Revenue Service (SARS).
 All residents living and working in South Africa are typically liable to pay income tax in South Africa, although how much SARS income tax you must pay depends on your tax residency status and earning amount.

-South African income tax is levied on residents’ worldwide income, with appropriate relief to avoid double taxation for certain foreigners, plus exemptions and allowable deductions as per the Act.
+South African income tax is levied on residents’ worldwide income, with appropriate relief to avoid double taxation for certain foreigners, plus exemptions and allowable deductions.
 Non-residents, however, are only taxed on their income from South African sources.

 This detailed guide covers the main aspects of individual income tax in South Africa, including who must pay South African income tax, income tax brackets, SARS income tax deadlines, income tax deductions and allowances, SARS income tax calculators and how to fill out your South African tax return.